agisilaos/agisilaos.github.io/_posts/2019-05-13-books I enjoyed reading during the spring.md

 ## Creative Selection by Ken Kocienda / Business

 I was looking forward to reading this book months before it became available to the public.
-One of the reasons was that the author of the book is an engineer who worked on products like Safari, iPhone and the Apple Watch.
-That’s huge and kind of different if you consider that all of the other books about Apple are by both executives that worked there or journalists.
+One of the reasons why it's because the author of the book is an engineer who worked on products like Safari, iPhone and the Apple Watch.
+It's kind of different if you consider that the authors of the other books about Apple are either executives who worked there or journalists.

 Through Ken’s book, you can get a pretty good idea what it was like to work for Apple during the era of Steve Jobs.
 For me, this book was a page-turner.
 I enjoyed learning more about the processes Apple used to build products like the iPhone & iPad.
 Another aspect of the book that caught my attention while reading it was Ken’s emphasis on prototypes and demos.
 Engineers created dozen of prototypes to test different ideas before they finished working on a product and ship it to customers.

-If you’re working in tech, this is a must read about how to build products with empathy and care for customers.
+If you’re working in tech, this is a must read about how to build products with empathy and care for your customers.
 I wrote down a bunch of notes, and I’m going to use what I learned through this book in my current and future projects.
 Last but not least it inspired me to be a better engineer.

 ## Eleanor Oliphant is Completely Fine by Gail Honeyman / Fiction

 I picked up this book without knowing what to expect.
-It was such a phenom read, to the point where I couldn’t stop reading the book.
+It was such a phenomenal read, to the point where I couldn’t put it down.
 This book is fresh; it’s funny, sad and unpredictable at the same time.
 While reading it, I was an emotional rollercoaster.
 The book’s about loneliness, with a beautiful, joyful ultimate message.
 What I loved most about it is how different it is from other books of it’s genre.
 I highly recommend everyone to read it.

 ## The Museum of Modern Love by Heather Rose / *Semi-Fiction

-Before reading that book, I didn’t know anything about Marina Abramović or her performance at MOMA: The Artist is Present.
+Before reading the Museum of Modern Love, I didn’t know anything about Marina Abramović or her performance at MOMA: The Artist is Present.
 I enjoyed this book because it’s thought-provoking.
 Throughout the novel, the author asks beguiling questions about the nature of art, life, and love and finds a way to answer them.
-The author’s fusing fact and fiction in a way that’s truly unique and I never read something similar before.
+The author’s fusing fact and fiction in a unique way.
+I never read something similar before.

 It’s about a lost man in search of connection - a meditation on love, art and commitment, set against the backdrop of one of the most significant art events in modern history, Marina Abramović’s The Artist is Present.